 Manchester City Region has a world class, multimodal, integrated transport infrastructure which provides connectivity across the conurbation and the wider Northwest region, and direct access to the rest of the UK and world.

 As the North’s only major international gateway, Manchester is truly internationally connected, providing vital transport links to the rest of the globe via Manchester Airport.
-The Airport was awarded ‘Best UK Airport’ in 2012 at Travel Weekly Globe Awards.
+The Airport was awarded ‘Best UK Airport’ in 2015 at the Globe Travel Awards.

-The city region was ranked in the top 10 in Europe for transport links by Cushman & Wakefield’s European Cities Monitor 2011.
+The city region was ranked in the top 10 in Europe for transport links by Cushman & Wakefield’s European Cities Monitor.

 Orbital and linear motorways provide access to all other UK cities by road.
 Two primary railway stations provide an easy commute in and around the city region and coupled with the pioneering Metrolink service, ensures passengers remain mobile.
 Buses to all parts of the region operate around the central hub at Piccadilly Gardens while free, city centre shuttle buses promote public transport use.